Alemmi/ctf-writeups/kalmarctf-2025/red-wedding/solution.md

 ### Thymeleaf sandbox

-There isn't a known method to bypass the sandbox in the thyme leaf.
+There isn't a known method to bypass the sandbox in the `Thymeleaf`.
 We tried`"".class.forName`, but nothing works with the latest version (unless `0day`).

 So we need a gadget to escape this.